 Raw Pack

-Wash asparagus and cut into the desired lengths.
-Pack pieces tightly into jars.
+Wash fresh asparagus and cut into the desired lengths.
+Pack asparagus pieces tightly into jars.

-Add salt (1/2 tsp. per pint or 1 tsp. per quart) if desired.
-Add boiling water to jar, leaving 1″ headspace, then process according to chart below.
+Add salt (1/2 teaspoon per pint or 1 teaspoon per quart) if desired.
+Add boiling water to jar, leaving 1″ headspace.
+Remove air bubbles with a bubble tool.
+Then process according to chart below.

 Hot Pack